 Abstracts

 Buckwheat is ranked as sixth cereal crop and considered as minor and cash crop of Nepal.
-It has superior nutrition qualities including rutin, antioxident and flavenoid contents.
-Maxent modelling was used in this study to quantify the current suitable habitat and the future suitable area under climate change scenario, based on representative concentration pathways (RCP's) (RCP 2.6, 4.5, 6.0 and 8.5) in two different time periods (2050 and 2070AD) using climatic predictive variables and species localities.
+It has superior nutrition qualities including rutin, antioxidant and flavonoid contents.
+Maxent modelling was used in this study to quantify the current suitable habitat and the future suitable area under climate change scenario, based on representative concentration pathways (RCP 2.6, 4.5, 6.0 and 8.5) in two different time periods (2050 and 2070AD) using climatic predictive variables and species localities.
 The most suitable area of cultivation, area loss, gained and remaining stable for buckwheat habitat were calculated.
 The model showed that about 46% area of country is climatically suitable habitat for buckwheat within the elevation range of 289m-4441m.
-Our research clearly showed that habitat suitability of buckwheat would shrink by 7.0-8.2% and 2.3-8.3% by 2050 and 2070 respectively under different RCPs.
+Habitat suitability of buckwheat would shrink by 7.0-8.2% and 2.3-8.3% by 2050 and 2070 respectively under different RCPs.
 The stable, loss and gain area analysis also indicated that more suitable area would be lost than gained by both 2050 and 2070.
 These findings are expected to support planning and policy framing for climatic resilience smart agriculture practice to meet the livelihood and food security problems in the mountains of Nepal.

-Key words: AUC, buckwheat, climate change, distribution, habitat, Maxent model, projection
+Key words: buckwheat, climate change, Maxent model,

 Introduction

-Major portion of National Gross Domestic Product (GDP) of Nepal comes from agriculture sectors as 63% population depends on it.
+Major portion of Gross Domestic Product (GDP) of Nepal comes from agriculture sectors as 63% population depends on it.
 The agriculture system of Nepal is traditional subsistence base which is integrated with livestock, trees and crops.
 The large proportion of agriculture is without irrigation facilities and totally depends on seasonal climatic condition which is sensitive to climate.
 Small holder farmers with small land holding are extremely vulnerable to climate change due to limited livelihood options (Thapa et al., 2016).
 Buckwheat is one of the minor but cash crops of Nepal.
 Two types of cultivated buckwheat -common (Fagopyrum esculentum Moench) and bitter (F. tataricum Gaertn) are grown in Nepal.
 Buckwheat is cultivated in different season in different ecological regions of Nepal.
 It is cultivated as winter crop in Terai, autumn and spring crop in mid-hills and summer crop in high mountains (Pantha et al., 2014).

 The cultivated area and production of buckwheat were 10304 ha and 8841t in 2010 and increased to 12039 ha and 12039 t, respectively in 2017 (MOAC, 2017).
 The increase in production of this crop could not fulfill the national demand so it is being imported from neighboring countries.
 The national and international demand of buckwheat is continuously increasing now a day because of its health benefit.